-IMPORTANT: The heating system will not be fully confirmed until we have results from our energy modelling study later this year.
+IMPORTANT: The heating system will not be fully confirmed until we have results from our energy modelling study.

 A passivhaus uses 75% less energy for space heating than UK new build requirements, because the houses are so well insulated and can make the most of the passive solar gain (technical term for sun coming in through windows!)